isl-hku/isl-hku.github.io/README.md

   - Add journal papers to journal.bib

+  - Add preprints to journal.bib (with @misc type)

   - Add conference papers to conf.bib

   - Add patents to others.bib

-  - Add preprints to journal.bib (with @misc type)

 - Format your entry: Use standard BibTeX format.

 Include a groups field to tag the paper with relevant keywords (e.g., groups = {computational imaging}).

-Example:
+You can also include fileds like note, website, github, and any other media report links.
+Here is an example:

 ```bibtex
 @article{Doe2024,